AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 The QnA function is a page with a [QnA component](../../communities/using/working-with-qna.md) configured for tagging, file uploads, following, members to self-edit, voting, and moderation.

-When added to a template, the configuration allows restriction to privileged members :
+When added to a template, the configuration allows restriction to privileged members:

 ![](assets/chlimage_1-389.png)